Ghost-Script-LV/Matrica-Loading-screen/README.md

 **Custom Cursor:** Replace the default cursor with your own image to create a more personalized experience.

-**Alt Key Music Start:** Background music can be triggered using the Alt key on the keyboard.
+**StartBar Music Start:** Background music can be triggered using the Alt key on the keyboard.

 **Discord Integration:** A clickable Discord icon allows players to easily join the server's community.